-Photographs - Larger libraries will have some photographs relating to their locality.
-There is also a countywide collection of photographs, slides, prints and other images at Cheshire Archives and Local Studies.
+Larger libraries will have some photographs relating to their locality.
+There is also a countywide collection of photographs, slides, prints and other images at Cheshire Arvhives and Local Studies.

-PIN - A PIN is required to access your account on the catalogue and to use computers in Libraries.
-If you do not know your PIN contact us quoting your library card number, and confirming your name and address.
+A PIN password is required to access your account on the catalogue and to use computers in Libraries.
+If you do not know your PIN / password please contact us quoting your library card number and date of birth.

 - On the catalogue 24 hours a day.
-You need your library card number and PIN.
+You need your library card number and PIN / password.

 - On the 24 hour renewal phone line 0845 148 0148, you need your library card number.

 - Using the online chat service, during office hours.

 - By telephone or in person at any library during opening hours.